FiorixF1/RH-CSI-Plugin-Overlays/README.md

 Team logos are obtained from the `/static/imgs/teams/` folder.
 The file name should be the team's name in lowercase where spaces have been replaced for underscores (_) and in the .png file type.
 If no team is found, it will show the default logo.

 ### Brackets
+These are the supported brackets, other will follow:
+- 16 double-elimination (MultiGP, 4-up, 16-pilot)
+- 16 double-elimination (FAI, 4-up, 16-pilot)
-For now supported brackets are 32 double-elimination (FAI, 4-up, 32-pilot) and 16 double-elimination (MultiGP, 4-up, 16-pilot).
-Others will follow.
+- 32 double-elimination (FAI, 4-up, 32-pilot)
+- 8 double-elimination DDR

 The advice is to load the whole page as 1 source in OBS and then make 2 scenes, one for the Winner Bracket and one for the Lower Bracket and crop the source accordingly.
 This way you can easily switch between the two.